Singapore & Australia

 - 5 nts Cairns Colonial Club, Cairns - Room only

 - Flights to Singapore and onwards to Sydney, Uluru & Cairns with Qantas from Heathrow, accommodation throughout, return private transfers in Singapore and prepayable taxes.
+A weekend surcharge of £25 per person applies for travel on a Friday or Saturday in either direction.

 - This holiday is ATOL protected 2713